 As with nearly everything else in Italy, it depends on the area.
 Across the south, they're chiacchiere; in Rome, Viterbo and Ancona, you'll hear them called frappe; in Ferrara, Vicenza, and corners of Trentino-Alto Adige and Friuli Venezia Giulia, they're crostoli; over in Liguria and Piedmont, they're bugie; cenci in Tuscany; maraviglias in Sardinia; galani in Venice; sfrappole in Bologna, and on, and on, and on.
 Just like a good Carnival party.

 Regardless of what you call them, they're essential to celebrating Carnival in full-fledged Italian style.

 Place ﬂour in a bowl and stir in the sugar.
-Slowly work in the butter and the eggs followed by the white wine.
-Kneed until the dough becomes soft and pliable.
-If it feels too sticky to the touch add a little more ﬂour.
+Slowly work in the butter and the eggs, followed by the white wine.
+Knead until the dough becomes soft and pliable.
+If it feels too sticky to the touch, add a little more ﬂour.
 Dust a work surface with a little ﬂour.
-Roll dough out reasonably thin and cut it into a series of triangles with edges roughly 10cm long.
+Roll dough out, keeping it reasonably thin, and cut it into a series of triangles with edges roughly 10cm long.

-Heat oil, and when good and hot, fry the chiacchiere in small batches.
-When they are golden brown all over, remove from oil and drain well on kitchen paper.
+Heat oil; once it's good and hot, fry the chiacchiere in small batches.
+When they are golden-brown all over, remove from oil and drain well on kitchen paper.
 Before serving, dredge with icing sugar.

-These chiacchiere are equally delicious accompanied by a crema pasticcera or a thick chocolate sauce like sanguinaccio, a super-rich (and super-delicious) concoction once made with boiled pig’s blood, but now made with ingredients found in even the tamest kitchen’s store cupboard.
+These chiacchiere are equally delicious when accompanied by a crema pasticcera or a thick chocolate sauce like sanguinaccio, a super-rich (and super-delicious) concoction once made with boiled pig’s blood.
+(Now it's made with ingredients found in even the tamest kitchen pantry.)